stevshil/tshoot/README.md

 ## Useful files

-The student will only be able to log on to the application server.
+The student will only be able to log on to the application server and perform all the necessary work from their so that the commands and output are logged.

 From this server we need to capture all Linux commands (use script) and all MySQL commands which can be obtained from the .mysql_history file in the users home directory.